Mama (Clean Bandit song)

-"Mama" is a song by British electronic music group Clean Bandit featuring British singer Ellie Goulding, released as the sixth and final single from Clean Bandit's second album, What Is Love?, on 30 November 2018.
-Although the song was available on Youtube 1 day earlier.
+"Mama" is a song by the English electronic music group Clean Bandit featuring the English singer Ellie Goulding, released as the sixth and final single from Clean Bandit's second album, What Is Love?, on 22 February 2019.

 Music video

 Clean Bandit also released the video on YouTube on 25 February 2019, after postponing its launch several times due to technical problems.
 The video stars a character who resembles Donald Trump, mocking his childhood to his adulthood when he is elected president.
-The band did not say whether the character is actually Trump but said they wrote a script about "a boy whose power was taken away from him as a child and he grew up determined to take that power back."
+The band stated they wrote a script about "a boy whose power was taken away from him as a child and he grew up determined to take that power back."